wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 * <a target="_blank" href="https://help.salesforce.com/apex/HTViewHelpDoc?id=glossary.htm">
    Salesforce's Glossary</a> of terms.

+   "SFDC" is an acronym for "Salesforce dot com".

 * <a target="_blank" href="https://quizlet.com/_52b1qw/">My quizlet on Salesforce Terms</a>

    Please let me know if you see any terms missing.